Overview

 Identifying attachment styles

-There are multiple attachment styles that therapists may identify in therapy.
+There are multiple attachment styles that therapists may identify in attachment-focused therapy.
 Anxious attachment style can form when a baby has an inconsistent caregiver.
 This type can occur when the primary caregivers do not meet the infant’s needs consistently.
 The baby learns that their caregivers may not give them the attention they need, so they may not be easily comforted by their caregivers.
 In adult relationships, people with this attachment style may be needy or clingy and need constant reassurance.

 Another attachment style is avoidant, which may form when a baby does not get enough emotional support from their caregiver.
 The baby may learn they cannot rely on others to meet their emotional needs.
 People with this attachment style may be overly self-sufficient or avoid emotional conversations.
 They can be emotionally guarded and may be seen as self-reliant and distant.